 Mr. Lyman has Stopped Swearing.

-The people of Lee Township, about seventy-five miles north of Louisville, Ky., are in a state of excitement over the case of James Lyman.
-Lyman recently moved into Lee Township.
+The people of Lee Township, about seventy-five miles north of Louisville, Ky., are in a state of excitement over the case of James Lyman Lyman recently moved into Lee Township.
 His family consists of a son and two daughters.
 In early years he was a seaman.
-When 11 years of age he ran away from his home in Boston, concea'ed himself in the hold of a ship about to weigh anchor, and was to swear.
+When 11 years of age he ran away from his home in Boston, concea'ed himself in the hold of a ship about to weigh anchor, and was carried off to sea.

+On board a vessel Lyman soon learned to swear.
 As his years increased, his profanity became more voluble.
-His ship and in time became the master of four | who abstain from alcohol than those who different languages.
-In all of these he take some of it." was an adapt at swearing.
+His ship touched many foreign shores, and by frequent associations with the natives he gradually acquired their manner of speech, and in time became the master of four different languages.
+In all of these he was an adapt at swearing.
 The slightest trifle met with a volley of oaths.
 Let some one vex him and the air would be perfectly sulphurous with his wicked declamations.
 When excited his wrath was terrible, and few dared to remain within earshot, while curses and imprecations rolled with mighty vehemence from his

-One day while superintending a force of hands in making a clearing, a silly accident threw Lyman in an excess of passion.
-Words more blasphemous than ever before uttered rolled from his fluent tongue while he danced about in a perfect paroxyem.
+One day while superintending a force of hands in making a clearing, a silly accident threw Lyman in an excess oi passion.
+Words more blasphemous than ever before uttered rolled from his fluent tongue while he danced about in a perfect paroxysm.

-Suddenly the impious de'amations ceased.
+Suddenly the impious delamations ceased.
 Lyman fell, face downward, to the ground, and was unable to move a muscle.
 A genuine thunderbolt or a bullet through the heart could not have despatched his senses quicker.
 Sight was destroyed, speech gone, and motion impossible.
 After thirty minutes' prostration he recovered slightly, but he was unable to regain his lost speech.
-His eyes strong laborers he was borne to his house, conscious condition.
+His eyes were also dimmed.
+On the arms of two strong laborers he was borne to his house, where he has since been resting in a halfconscious condition.

-look upon Lyman's calamity as a rightethat it was a visitation of the wicked | end. man's prolonged sins upon his own head.
+Devout people in the neighborhood look upon Lyman's calamity as a righteous punishment and a fearful warning against blaspheming.
+They verily believe that it was a visitation of the wicked end. man's prolonged sins upon his own head.